Unemployment Insurance Tax (FUTA/SUTA): Florida

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Vicki M. Lambert, The Payroll Advisor

-- In Florida, the common law test is used to determine who is an employee for purposes of state unemployment insurance (SUI) coverage.
-Florida law defines taxable wages for SUI purposes as all payments for services in employment, including salaries and other specific types of payments.
-See Common Law Test; SUI Taxable Wages.
+- In Florida, the common law test is used to determine who is an employee for purposes of state reemployment assistance benefits (RAB) coverage.
+Florida law defines taxable wages for RAB purposes as all payments for services in employment, including salaries and other specific types of payments.
+See Common Law Test; RAB Taxable Wages.